 This project has several steps, starting with a review of the prior housing element; analyzing new demographic, employment, and housing data; soliciting input from the Alhambra community (click here to get involved!); making recommendations on how to plan for the RHNA over the next eight years; and assessing the environmental impacts of these changes.
 The final Housing Element needs to be adopted by City Council, and approved by the State.

 Who is involved in the Housing Element Update?

-Environmental impacts will be assessed by Meridian Consultants.
+Environmental impacts assessed by Meridian Consultants.

 In addition, the City’s Planning Commission will be involved, and the City Council will need to approve and adopt the final Housing Element.
 Click here to learn more about these entities.